-At the end of the night, we were dropped off at Tambo del Inka in Urumbamba (Sheraton property) thanks to my buddy’s SPG points.
+At the end of the night, we were dropped off at Tambo del Inka in Urumbamba (Marriott property) thanks to my buddy’s SPG points.
 I would say this is one of the most incredible properties in the Sacred Valley.
 I was very impressed.

 Overall, we were very happy with how the tour was run.
 Our guide, Jose, had great English and explained everything in detail to us as he guided us through.
 I was quite amazed with everything we saw on this day trip with the highlight being the salt mines and the Moray circles.